rmgpanw/trud/README.md

 Please note that this package is released with a [Contributor Code of Conduct](https://rmgpanw.github.io/trud/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

+[^1]: You will also need to restart your R session to set any
+    environmental variables that have been newly-added to your project `.Renviron` file.